 "The impunity of perpetrators is assured when crimes are not even investigated.
-There are no just and effective remedies and no meaningful access to justice for victims if there is no prosecution, and our sisters are taken and murdered at such terribly high rates not by chance, but due to overlapping forms of discrimination-because they are indigenous, because poverty makes them vulnerable."

--Christopher T. Foley, Senior Attorney, Indian Law Resource Center how violence against women and girls is a barrier to achieving gender equality and empowerment.
+There are no just and effective remedies and no meaningful access to justice for victims if there is no prosecution, and our sisters are taken and murdered at such terribly high rates not by chance, but due to overlapping forms of discrimination-because they are indigenous, because they are women, and because poverty makes them vulnerable." -Christopher T. Foley, Senior Attorney, Indian Law Resource Center how violence against women and girls is a barrier to achieving gender equality and empowerment.